-Thought to have been created in New York City during the 1990s, this summery drinks success was helped by marketing efforts by both Ocean Spray Cranberry and Absolut Vodka.
+Thought to have been created in New York City during the 1980s but perhaps dates back to the 1960s and the Harpoon cocktail, this summery drink's 1990s popularity was helped by marketing efforts by both Ocean Spray Cranberry and Absolut Vodka.

 Some cocktails clung on from the 1980s, particularly outside the craft cocktail scene.

 Sex On The Beach recipe

 While folk like me were pushing Natural "Classic" Daiquiris, the Strawberry Daiquiri didn't need help - it sold itself.